brigr/qa-k-concurrent-community-detection/README.md

 Code will be committed to the repository very soon!

+# Note
+This is not an official implementation, but a third-party implementation offered publicly.

 Need to make contact with me?
 Please send an e-mail at sotikara@econ.auth.gr.